near/node-docs/docs/troubleshooting/common-errors.md

 ***What’s a typical incident recovery plan on mainnet with a primary validator node and a secondary node***

-1. Copy over node_key.json to secondary node
-2. Copy over validator_key.json to secondary node
+1. Copy over validator_key.json to secondary node
-3. Stop the primary node
+2. Stop the primary node
-4. Stop the secondary node
+3. Stop the secondary node
-5. Restart the secondary node
+4. Restart the secondary node

 ***What happens in a typical validator / RPC node upgrade process?***